angularOcean/Library_System_Database/README.md

 2. Install Heroku CLI and login using: heroku login
 3. Create a Heroku remote using: heroku create -a [APP ROOT DIRECTORY]
 4. This should result in two connections, origin for github and heroku for heroku.
-5. Deploy code using: git push heroku main
+5. Deploy code to Heroku using: git push heroku main
-6.
+6. Deploy code to Github using: git push origin